kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 # Inception into J-Space

-<p class="note-deck">A descent through a speech model—from readable words at the surface to distributed acoustic patterns below, and what happened when I tried planting an anchor · July 2026 · about 7 minutes</p>
+<p class="note-deck">A descent through a speech model—from readable words at the surface to distributed acoustic patterns below, and what happened when I tried planting an anchor · July 2026 · about 8 minutes</p>

 <hr class="note-deck-separator">

-I have been using the [Audio Jacobian Lens](https://github.com/kennethli319/audio-jacobian-lens), adapted from [Anthropic's Jacobian Lens](https://www.anthropic.com/research/global-workspace), to inspect Whisper layer by layer.
+What I love about neuroscience is that its most interesting puzzles often begin with what we cannot directly observe.
+We cannot dissect a living human brain for an experiment, and we do not yet have a technique that can record every neuron at once while someone performs a language task.
+Researchers therefore have to design experiments and build theories from limited, indirect evidence.

+Studying large language and speech models has started to look a little like psycholinguistic research.
+With models, we can access activations throughout their layers, but we do not have an automatic way to connect those numbers with what is actually happening.
+There is simply more information than any researcher's working memory can handle.
+We need a tool that consolidates it into something workable.

+That is why I found [Anthropic's Jacobian Lens](https://www.anthropic.com/research/global-workspace) so interesting, and why I built the [Audio Jacobian Lens](https://github.com/kennethli319/audio-jacobian-lens).
+I have been using this modified version to inspect Whisper layer by layer.
+It lets us look into a model's internal computation—not chain of thought, where a model speaks something aloud, but intermediate states the model never outputs.

+You can now [try the Audio Jacobian Lens on your own examples](https://kennethli319-audio-jacobian-lens.hf.space/) in the Hugging Face Space.

 The more I use it, the more I keep thinking about *Inception*.

 In the movie, you enter one dream, then another inside it, and then another.
 Near the surface, things still look familiar.
 Deeper down, an object can become a projection, several objects can express something none means alone, and one small anchor can reorganize the levels above it.

-As I inspect Whisper, three observations make the *Inception* metaphor feel especially fitting: a word association that appears before the answer settles, a phonetic pattern that only becomes readable as a constellation, and an anchor that changes what returns to the surface.
+As I inspect Whisper, three observations make the *Inception* metaphor feel especially fitting: a word association that appears in an early LM-head readout before the final answer settles, a phonetic pattern that becomes readable only as a constellation of cues, and an anchor that changes what returns to the surface—like planting an idea in *Inception*.

+In plain terms, the J-lens asks: **which output-vocabulary directions become readable from an intermediate state?** It turns an unnamed activation into clues that I can compare across layers, time, and interventions.

+This brings me back to psycholinguistics.
+We used reaction time, priming, ambiguity, and mistakes to infer language processes we could not inspect directly.
+Inspecting a model is both similar to and different from doing psycholinguistics.
+We are still trying to infer hidden language processes from observable patterns, but now nearly every activation is accessible.
+The difficulty is not simply seeing too little; it is making sense of too much.
+Most activations have no name, so we still need experiments that make their patterns readable.

 <figure class="note-figure note-figure--illustration">
   <a href="{{ '/assets/img/audio-jacobian-lens/inception-into-j-space-hand-drawn.jpg' | relative_url }}">